ashnaka2001/-Retail-Sales-Predictor/README.md

 • Item_Identifier	: Unique product ID

-•Item_Weight	: Weight of the product
+• Item_Weight	: Weight of the product

-•Item_Fat_Content : Indicates whether the product is low fat or regular
+• Item_Fat_Content : Indicates whether the product is low fat or regular

-•Item_Visibility	: Percentage of total display area of all products allocated to this product in the store
+• Item_Visibility	: Percentage of total display area of all products allocated to this product in the store

 •Item_Type	: Category to which the product belongs (e.g., Dairy, Snacks, Household)

-•Item_MRP	: Maximum Retail Price (list price) of the product
+• Item_MRP	: Maximum Retail Price (list price) of the product

 •Outlet_Identifier	: Unique store ID

-•Outlet_Establishment_Year	: The year the store was established
+• Outlet_Establishment_Year	: The year the store was established

-•Outlet_Size	: Physical size of the store (e.g., Small, Medium, High)
+• Outlet_Size	: Physical size of the store (e.g., Small, Medium, High)

-•Outlet_Location_Type	: Type of city in which the store is located (e.g., Tier 1, Tier 2)
+• Outlet_Location_Type	: Type of city in which the store is located (e.g., Tier 1, Tier 2)

-•Outlet_Type	:Type of outlet (e.g., Grocery Store, Supermarket Type1/2/3)
+• Outlet_Type	:Type of outlet (e.g., Grocery Store, Supermarket Type1/2/3)

-•Item_Outlet_Sales	: Target variable — Sales of the product in the particular store
+• Item_Outlet_Sales	: Target variable — Sales of the product in the particular store

 # 📌 Project Overview
 # Goal: